Registered Nursing Schools in South Carolina

 Most Popular Registered Nursing Programs in SC

 Seeking financial aid?
-At this school, 91% of students receive it.
-47% of the teachers are full time.
-A typical student attending Trident Technical College will pay a net price of $4,409.
+At this school, 97% of students receive it.
+It takes the average student 4.59 years to graduate.
+64% of the teachers are full time.

 Registered Nursing Careers in SC